JohnRojas/AG-CENABASTO/README.md

 # AG-CENABASTO
-This proyect execute an genetic algorithm that test the optimal conditions for sale vegetables in "Central de Abastos Toluca"
+This project execute an genetic algorithm that test the optimal conditions for sale vegetables in "Central de Abastos Toluca"